Familial adenomatous polyposis (FAP)

+This is a specialised technique that can help couples affected by FAP to have a child who doesn't have the FAP gene.
 Some people may want to consider this when planning their family.
-It’s a specialised technique that can help couples affected by FAP to have a child who doesn't have the FAP gene.

 PGD involves checking the genes of embryos (fertilised eggs) that have been made by IVF (in vitro fertilisation) treatment.
 A single cell is taken from each embryo and is checked for the altered gene that causes FAP.
 Only embryos that are unaffected by the gene are then implanted in the womb, and if a baby develops from the embryo it should not have FAP.

 There are many things to be taken into consideration if you're thinking about having PGD.
 For example, very occasionally, testing may miss the altered FAP gene, or sometimes embryos may be damaged in the process.
 PGD isn't suitable for everyone.
 There are also risks associated with the IVF process itself.
 It's important to discuss these risks in detail with your genetic counsellor or geneticist, or a specialist at a fertility clinic.

 Having FAP or being at risk of it can be very difficult to cope with.
 There's the uncertainty of not knowing whether FAP could develop into cancer.
 There are often complicated decisions to be made about the right time to have surgery.
 Some people choose to have screening for longer because they find the thought of an operation very difficult.
 Others may choose to have surgery earlier because they find waiting for each screening hard.
 Talk to your doctor or nurse about any concerns you have.